martalexaa/martalexaa/README.md

 <p>💬 Ask me about my experience in web development, the bootcamp, or any of the specific skills I've learned.</p>
 <p>📫 How to reach me: You can contact me through my GitHub page or send me an email at martalexa@gmail.com.</p>
 <p>😄 Pronouns: She/Her.</p>
-<p>⚡ Fun fact: From time to time I also translate books from Polish to Hungarian and I'm a huge fun of audiobooks.</p>
+<p>⚡ Fun fact: From time to time I also translate books from Polish to Hungarian and I'm a huge fan of audiobooks.</p>